wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

 """""""""""""""""""""""""""""

 All libraries are built in their *APP_BUILD_DIR* directory.
-This directory must be named as shown above. for DFU library, all library's built files are hold in the $(BUILD_DIR)/libs/libdfu directory.
+This directory must be named as shown above.
+For the DFU library, all the built files are hold in the $(BUILD_DIR)/libs/libdfu directory.

 In this directory, you will find: